EOP-OMB/payment-accuracy/website/pages/programs/va-va-community-care.md

       was the best mitigation strategy because improper and unknown payments resulted from manual processes and human error.
     Mitigation_Strategy: atp1_1
+  - Action_Taken: Completed
+    Action_Type: Change Process
+    Completion_Date: FY2024 Q3
+    Description_Action_Taken: Actions taken included clarified payment methodology with VA and third-party administrators to bill at the correct allowable rates.
+      Additionally, for non-network payments, VA implemented system checks to suspend institutional inpatient, and ambulance claims for manual review prior to payment.
+      In addition, VA instructed third-party administrators to follow standard billing practices as defined in the contract and communicated to claims processing agents to not process claims when timely filing requirements were not met.
+Change process was the best mitigation strategy in order to develop stronger internal controls and mitigate risks within existing payment processes.
+    Mitigation_Strategy: atp4_1
   Agency_Needs_Satisfied: 'VA has not determined a tolerable rate due to all requirements
     for establishing a tolerable rate not yet being met.
 In March 2023, the Government Accountability Office acknowledged VA’s substantial reduction in improper and